Polish–Lithuanian War: Sejny Uprising

 The Lithuanians retreated from Suwałki on August 7, 1919.
 However, they stopped in ethnically mixed Sejny and formed a line on the Czarna Hańcza River – Wigry Lake.
 They showed their intention to stay there permanently, which caused concern among the local Poles.
 On August 12, they organized a rally in Suwałki demanding incorporation into Poland.
 Lithuanians also held a rally in Kaunas on August 17 protesting the Foch line, and a similar rally was later held in Sejny, where Prime Minister Mykolas Sleževičius arrived.

 The Sejny branch of Polish Military Organisation (PMO) began preparing for an uprising, scheduled for the night of August 22 to 23, 1919, right after German troops left the city.
 Between 900 and 1,200 partisans joined PMO forces.
 On August 23, the Poles captured Sejny and attacked Lazdijai and Kapčiamiestis, towns on the Lithuanian side of the Foch Line.
 The insurgents planned to march as far as Simnas.
 Lithuanians recaptured Sejny on August 25 for a few hours.
-On August 26, Polish regular forces – the 41st Infantry Regiment – joined the PMO volunteers.
+On August 26, regular Polish forces – the 41st Infantry Regiment – joined the PMO volunteers.
 On September 5, the Lithuanians agreed to withdraw behind the Foch Line by September 7.
 Poland secured Sejny and repressed Lithuanian cultural life: the Sejny Priest Seminary was expelled, Lithuanian schools and cultural organizations closed.
 After the uprising, the mistrust of Poles prompted Lithuanian intelligence to intensify its investigations of Polish activities in Lithuania.
 This helped to detect and prevent a planned coup d'état in Kaunas to overthrow the government of Lithuania.

 Polish coup attempt

 Sometime in mid-July 1919, PMO forces in Vilnius began planning a coup to replace the Lithuanian government with a pro-Polish cabinet, which would agree to a union with Poland (the proposed Międzymorze federation).
 Polish leader Józef Piłsudski believed there were enough Polish sympathizers in Lithuania to carry out the coup.
 On August 3, a Polish diplomatic mission, led by Leon Wasilewski and Tadeusz Kasprzycki, in Kaunas had a double purpose: propose a plebiscite in the contested territories and assess preparedness for the coup.
 On August 6, the Lithuanian government rejected the plebiscite proposal, stating that the disputed territories constitute ethnographic Lithuania.
-According to Lithuanian historian Kazys Ališauskas PMO planned to capture and hold Kaunas for a few hours until the arrival of the regular Polish troops, situated only some 40–50 km east from the city.
+According to Lithuanian historian Kazys Ališauskas, PMO planned to capture and hold Kaunas for a few hours until the arrival of the regular Polish troops, situated only some 40–50 km east from the city.
 Piłsudski and his entourage were sincerely convinced that Taryba, who ruled Lithuania, had no real popular support and was merely a German creation.
 They were bolstered in this conviction by intra-Lithuanian quarrels, primarily between Lithuanian émigré leader Juozas Gabrys and newly elected President Smetona, who lacked democratic legitimacy.
 This conviction was reinforced by the constant presence of the German army in Lithuania.
-The Germans' departure from Kaunas on July 11, 1919 created the conditions for military action.
+The Germans' departure from Kaunas on July 11, 1919, created the conditions for military action.
 Polish newspapers ran a propaganda campaign claiming that the Council of Lithuania was simply a German puppet.